What Is Included in a Blood Drug Test for Employment?

 When Drugs Can Be Detected in the Body

-Drugs affect each person differently; the best way to pass a drug test is to not use a drug.
-A variety of variables influence the amount of time that a drug remains detectable including:
+Because drugs affect each person differently, the best way to pass a drug test is to not use drugs.
+However, a variety of variables influence the amount of time that a drug remains detectable, including:

 - The drug's half-life (the period of time required for the amount of drug in the body to be reduced by half)